We are the vegetable vigilante, aka Vegilante.

 We will be delivering tempeh within Kelowna/West Kelowna/Lake Country over the winter!
 Orders put in throughout the week will be delivered on Saturday.

-Lastly, we are working towards being able to ship product.
+We are working towards being able to ship product.
 Stay tuned if you're out of town.

 There's black on my tempeh!